AlmeroSteyn/react-aria-live/README.md

 Firstly, wrap your React application in the `LiveAnnouncer` component.
 It will render a visually hidden message area in your application that can broadcast `aria-live` messages. `LiveAnnouncer` is best placed as high up as possible in your component tree, as `ARIA Live Regions` are sensitive to changes to the HTML rendering these regions.
 Best results are obtained when the HTML is rendered only once when the application root component is mounted.

+**Please note**: `react-aria-live` only broadcasts a message if the string value changes from the previous broadcast.
+This is done to keep verbosity down and avoid accidental duplication.
+If you want to rebroadcast the same message, please clear the live region with an empty string value first.
+The `LiveMessage` component accepts a `clearOnUnmount` prop to assist with this when unmounting the component.
+More about this in the `LiveMessage` section.

 ### LiveMessage
 If rendered inside a `LiveAnnouncer`, you can use the `LiveMessage` component to send `polite` or `assertive` messages.
 Messages are only triggered when the bound `message` prop changes.